 One of the assets most often overlooked by those considering divorce is retirement accounts.
 The way these assets are handled during a divorce can have drastic effects, especially since retirement accounts often represent a divorcing couple’s largest assets.
 One of the most important things a divorcing party can do is obtain a Qualified Domestic Relations Order.
 These documents establish the rights each party to the divorce has regarding certain retirement accounts, including 401(k)s and IRAs.
 These documents require a lot of attention to detail, and a slipup could result in unwanted consequences.

 Also, divorcing couples should be aware of the tax implications of dividing retirement assets.
 If money is incorrectly transferred from one retirement account to another, then the government may treat that transfer as a full distribution, thus requiring the payment of taxes.
-A family law attorney can help draft a Qualified Domestic Relations Order that protects a party’s assets from such unfair taxation.
+A Schaumburg divorce attorney can help draft a Qualified Domestic Relations Order that protects a party’s assets from such unfair taxation.